Anton9372/user-service/README.md

-# user-service api
+# User Service API

-This microservice is responsible for managing users and their personal data in [finance-manager application](https://github.com/Anton9372/finance-manager-api-service)
+The **User Service** microservice is responsible for managing users and their personal data in the [Finance Manager Application](https://github.com/Anton9372/finance-manager-api-service).

 ## Description

-The microservice provides api to manage user's data.
+This microservice accepts data through both HTTP and gRPC protocols:

-Detailed information about the api can be found at `http://localhost:10001/swagger`
+- **HTTP**: For detailed information about the API, visit swagger at `http://localhost:10001/swagger`

-List of technologies used:
+- **gRPC**: View the gRPC contracts [here](https://github.com/Anton9372/user-service-contracts).

+## Technologies Used

 - Golang net/http
+- gRPC
+- Protocol Buffers
 - PostgreSQL
 - Docker